 Westpac’s mobile stock app isn’t the most aesthetically appealing option for Australian traders, but it has a lot to offer.
 For example, you can place a wide variety of order types, including limit, ‘today only,’ and conditional orders.
 There’s also a news feed that shows both market announcements and technical alerts for stocks on your watchlist.

-8. ANZ – Best for Trading International Shares
+8. ANZ – Best Share Trading Platform Australia for Domestic Shares

 ANZ is another one of the ‘big four’ Australian banks with a robust trading division.
 This brokerage offers a truly incredible range of shares, including all companies listed on the Australian Stock Exchange, all of the S&P 500 companies in the US, and nearly all of the FTSE 250 companies in the UK.
 You can also trade shares listed on nearly 30 other exchanges in Europe, Africa, and Asia.
 So, ANZ is an excellent option for traders who want to look beyond Australia.